 Is Stairway to Heaven Safe?

-There are no guarantees in life, but as long as you’re careful and use common sense, Stairway to Heaven is perfectly safe.
+There are no guarantees in life, but as long as you’re careful and use common sense, Stairway to Heaven is generally safe.
 Just be sure to keep an eye on your children and steps, and heed all warnings posted along the way.